PPML/tabby2/inst/md/readmore.md

 predefined scenarios, in addition to a base case scenario that assumes continuation of current TB policy and services.
-The tool's predefined scenarios include 5 hypothetical scenarios that reflect a range of changes to active and latent TB testing and treatment, described below.
+The tool's predefined scenarios include 5 hypothetical scenarios that reflect a range of changes to latent TB and TB disease testing and treatment, described below.

 -   **TLTBI for New Immigrants**: Provision of LTBI testing and treatment for all new legal immigrants entering the US.